-In the village of Oristano an ancient display of horsemanship takes place during the Carnival before Lent.
-The Sartiglia is the most famous festival in Sardinia.
+In the village of Oristano, an ancient display of horsemanship takes place during the Carnival before Lent.
+Sartiglia is the most famous festival in Sardinia.
 It is an equestrian parade followed by races through the village.
 Acrobatic riders tear through the streets standing on horseback.
 Children parade on ponies.
-Riders compete in contests to be champion.
+Riders compete in contests to be champions.

-A smaller event that few Americans have ever attended is the five day feast of Santa Greca, celebrating the life of a martyred Catholic woman from Greece.
-It is held in the end of September in the village of Decimomannu, ten kilometers from Cagliari, the capital of Sardinia.
+A festival celebrating the life of a martyred Catholic woman from Greece is held in the end of September in the village of Decimomannu, ten kilometers from Cagliari, the capital of Sardinia.

 There are bright costumes and processions along village streets lined with craft and candy vendors.
 At night music fills the public square from a large stage.